HL7/davinci-epdx/input/pagecontent/index.md

 </table>

-This IG uses the same Member Health History "payload" for member-authorized exchange of information with other Health Plans and with Third-Party Applications.
+This IG uses the same Member Health History "payload" for member-authorized exchange of information with other Health Plans, in network providers and with Third-Party Applications.
 It describes the interaction patterns that, when followed, allow the various parties involved in managing healthcare and payer data to more easily integrate and exchange data securely and effectively.

 This IG covers the exchange of:
 - Claims-based information via clinical FHIR profiles, namely US Core plus payer-specific profiles for Device and MedicationDispense
 - Clinical Information (such as Lab Results, Allergies and Conditions)

+In support of the Prior Authorization Rule (CMS-0057) This IG adds support for Prior Authorizations and the supporting clinical information used in reaching a decision.
+This information iis added to the Patient Access API and is also available to In-Network Providers and other Payers through the Provider Access and Payer-to-Payer Bulk APIs.

 This IG covers the exchange of this information using US Core and Da Vinci Health Record Exchange (HRex) Profiles.
 This superset of clinical profiles forms the Health Plan Member's Health History.